Is teeth whitening safe?

 Even in professional hands there is a variety of options.
 Dentists themselves may carry out your teeth whitening or they may prescribe you a professional whitening kit to take home.

 "Home whitening prescribed by a dental professional is as effective as in-chair whitening carried out in the dental practice," says Patel.
-"It depends on the patient's preference; some patients like the instant result from in-chair whitening, whilst others prefer to whiten at home as they feel more in control of the end result."
+"It depends on the patient's preference.
+Some people like the instant result from in-chair whitening, whilst others prefer to whiten at home as they feel more in control of the end result."
 At-home whitening is generally the cheaper of the two options.

 Can anyone have their teeth whitened?

 Teeth whitening isn't for everybody.
 It's really important to get a check-up before going to your appointment, to make sure that your teeth are in good shape and to discuss anything that might exclude you from whitening.
-"Patients with untreated holes in their teeth (cavities), gum problems (periodontitis), or sensitive teeth should have these issues resolved before treatment," says Patel.
-"Any patients with an allergy to certain peroxides should avoid teeth whitening, as should pregnant women and breastfeeding mums."
+"People with untreated cavities in their teeth, gum problems (periodontitis), or sensitive teeth should have these issues resolved before treatment," says Patel.
+"Anyone with an allergy to certain peroxides should avoid teeth whitening, as should pregnant women and breastfeeding mums."

 It's good to be aware of the realistic outcomes of whitening.
 It's not always possible to achieve the desired shade and occasionally you may see uneven patches of whiteness.

-"Existing tooth-coloured fillings, crowns, and veneers won't respond to the bleaching process, so patients need to discuss this with their dentist and work with them to achieve the results they want," he explains.
+"Existing tooth-coloured fillings, crowns, and veneers won't respond to the bleaching process, so people need to discuss this with their dentist and work with them to achieve the results they want," he explains.

 Over-the-counter whitening